 Feng shui reasoning: Having a direct line between the kitchen and the bathroom is a clash between a fire (kitchen) and water (bathroom).
 This is also bad for digestion when negative qi circulates from the bathroom to the kitchen.

-There are several feng shui matters dealing with the relationship between the bathroom and the kitchen.
-This also includes no second-floor toilet directly above the stove or having the stove share the same wall as the bathroom.
+Several feng shui matters relate to the relationship between the bathroom and the kitchen.
+These include not having a second-floor toilet directly above the stove or having the stove share the same wall as the bathroom.

-Solution: If at all possible, avoid this scenario in home design as it is nearly impossible to fix.
-But the feng shui solution is that curtains over the door will aid in blocking that bad energy.
+Solution: If at all possible, avoid this scenario in home design, as it is nearly impossible to fix.
+But the feng shui solution is that curtains over the door will help block that bad energy.